 View all customizable values with:

-helm show values oci://ghcr.io/grafbase/helm-charts/nexus --version <version>
+helm show values oci://ghcr.io/grafbase/helm-charts/nexus --version <version>To apply customizations:

 - Save your settings to a file